nimaipatel/nimaipatel.github.io/content/blog/2020-11-12-yet-another-guide-on-managing-dotfiles.md

 and finally ended up with a no-nonsense system for managing system dotfiles.

 A bare git repository is almost like a regular git project that you might create with `git init`.
-The only difference. is that it doesn't have a specific working tree but _only_ the actual git repo (i.e. the .git folder).
+The only difference is that it doesn't have a specific working tree but _only_ the actual git repo
+(i.e. the .git folder).

 # Step One: Initializing the git repository